 This post will show you how to enable the Start Screen in Windows 10 should you wish to.
 You may want to do it if you are using a touch mobile device.
 To do this you will have to enable the Tablet Mode.
 The earlier builds of Windows 10 let you enable Start Screen via Taskbar Properties, but things have changed now, as that option appears to have been removed.
-Let us see how to enable & boot directly to the Start Screen in Windows 10.
+We have already seen how to use the full-screen Start Menu in Windows 10 by making the changes from Windows Settings – Now let us see how to enable & boot directly to the Start Screen in Windows 10.

 When Windows 8 used to boot to Start Menu, people wanted to boot directly to the Desktop.
 Now when Windows 10 boots to desktop, there are some who want to boot to the Start Screen directly.

 To enable Windows 10 Start Screen, you will have to enable Tablet Mode in Windows 10.
 To enable Windows 10 Tablet Mode, click on the Notifications icon in the taskbar.
 You will see the Notifications panel open.